-In the spirit of cooperation and collaboration, CSB, City of Richmond Workforce Development Board and Concord (America's Job Centers of California) AJCC Partner, have an entered into an agreement with both partners that will assist clients in the West and Central County with the following services:
+In the spirit of cooperation and collaboration, CSB, City of Richmond Workforce Development Board and Concord (America's Job Centers of California) AJCC Partner, have entered into an agreement to assist clients in the West and Central County with the following services:

-- Looking to find a job; - Building basic educational or occupational skills; - Earning a postsecondary certificate or degree; - Obtaining guidance on how to make career choices; - Seeking to identify and hire skilled workers. - Referral of EHSD clients for participation in AJCC Workforce development services - AJCC partner sharing of service information via brochures and/or flyers. - Provide annual cross-training for AJCC staff regarding Contra Costa EHSD Services, policies, and procedures.
+- Job placement; - Building basic educational or occupational skills; - Earning a postsecondary certificate or degree; - Obtaining guidance on how to make career choices; - Seeking to identify and hire skilled workers. - Referral of EHSD clients for participation in AJCC Workforce development services - AJCC partner sharing of service information via brochures and/or flyers. - Provide annual cross-training for AJCC staff regarding Contra Costa EHSD Services, policies, and procedures.